|Dr. Jan Stelovsky||

 offer wealth of excellent knowledge.

 Unlike some other courses, this course will be heavily project-based.
-There will be no conventional tests or quizzes.
+There will be no conventional tests.
 The course will be based on small project assignments.
-Typically there will be only short turn-around time - depending on the size of the project you will be expected to complete the project in one week or even in 1/2 of a week (i.e. 3-4 days).
-There will be one midterm (middle-sized) project and one final (larger-sized) project.
-The exciting news: I will be discussing with several K-12 educational institutions whether their teachers are willing to spend some time to help you define meaningful projects.
-I will publish a list of such projects to let you choose the ones that you like most (first come first serve).
+Typically there will be only short turn-around time - depending on the size of the project you will be expected to complete the assignments in one week or even in 1/2 of a week (i.e. 3-4 days).
+In addition, here will be one midterm (middle-sized) project and one final (larger-sized) project.

 Usually, you will be expected to work in groups.
-(Except for the Assignment 1, essay-type assignments, such as the specification of your programming style in Assignment 1, or discussions of user interface design issues.)
 The groups' teams will be assigned on random basis - this will account for some additional overhead, but will give you more experience in what works in a teamwork and what does not.
 More importantly you will not get "stuck" in a group where you do all the work for the entire semester:)

 The assignments and projects will be typically evaluated in categories that are relevant to the given task, such as: